 Charlie Ahearn Hip Hop Archive. #8078

 Charlie Ahearn is an American film director and video artist.
 He is best known as the director and producer of Wild Style (1983), celebrated as the first feature film to document Hip Hop culture.
 Charlie Ahearn’s Hip Hop Archive features 10 cubic feet of material: original video and audio recordings, photographs, detailed film production records and drawings for Wild Style, flyers, posters, original art, and oral histories documenting early Hip Hop culture and the production of his 1983 film Wild Style.
+The contents of his collection is listed in this collection’s finding aid.

 Ernie Paniccioli Archive. #8079